 • Administrative State

-• History of Commitment to the Cause
+• History of Commitment to the Causes

 • Government Overreach

-VanDyke wrote that closures of gun shops, ammunition shops, and firing ranges during COVID-19 violated the Second Amendment.The majority opinion in McDougall v.
-City of Ventura, of which VanDyke was a part of, determined that the 48-day closure of gun shops, ammunition shops, and firing ranges in Ventura, California burdened conduct protected by the Second Amendment, based on a historical understanding of the scope of the Second Amendment right.
-VanDyke wrote a concurring opinion clarifying, “‘[T]he right of the people to keep and bear arms’ means nothing if the government can prohibit all persons from acquiring any firearm or ammunition. … When COVID hit, Ventura County, California issued a series of public health orders that mandated a 48-day closure of gun shops, ammunition shops, and firing ranges.
+Judge VanDyke wrote that closures of gun shops, ammunition shops, and firing ranges during COVID-19 violated the Second Amendment.
+Judge VanDyke authored the majority opinion in McDougall v.
+City of Ventura, in which he explained that the 48-day closure of gun shops, ammunition shops, and firing ranges in Ventura, California burdened conduct protected by the Second Amendment, based on a historical understanding of the scope of the Second Amendment right.
+VanDyke wrote a concurring opinion clarifying, “‘[T]he right of the people to keep and bear arms’ means nothing if the government can prohibit all persons from acquiring any firearm or ammunition. . . .
+When COVID hit, Ventura County, California issued a series of public health orders that mandated a 48-day closure of gun shops, ammunition shops, and firing ranges.
 They did this while allowing other businesses like bike shops to remain open.”
-[27]

 AFA Action is a non-profit 501(c)(4) organization dedicated to advancing biblical, family values in society and government by educating and influencing public policy.
 AFA Action is also the Governmental Affairs Affiliate of American Family Association.